A Symmetric Loss Perspective of Reliable Machine Learning: BER and AUC Optimization for Weakly Supervised Learning Based on Learning from Corrupted Labels

-Here, we give two examples that the formulation of BER and AUC optimization from corrupted labels can be useful for weakly-supervised learning, which are $(i)$ learning from positive of unlabeled data and $(ii)$ learning from two sets of unlabeled data.
+In this section, we demonstrate that the formulation of BER and AUC optimization from corrupted labels can also be useful in weakly supervised learning by considering the problem of $(i)$ learning from positive of unlabeled data and $(ii)$ learning from two sets of unlabeled data with different class priors.

-\subsubsection{Learning from positive and unlabeled data}
+\subsection{Learning from positive and unlabeled data}

 Here, let us consider the problem of binary classification from positive and unlabeled data.
 We consider the case-control setting where the training data are given as follows~\citep{ward2sample,du2014,du2015convex,niu2016,kiryo2017,charoenphakdee2019positive,xu2019revisiting}: